9 Landscaping Ideas for a Small Front Yard

 Photo Credit: Pixabay

 While your overall landscape design should fit in with your community, there should also be an expression of personal style.
-Your outdoor space needn’t be dull.
+Landscape designs for a small front yard needn’t be dull.
 Here are a few ideas to spice up your small front yard:

 • Repurpose an old bicycle as a lawn accent piece If you’re a bike enthusiast.

-• Add a wishing well as a focal point in your front lawn.
+• Add a wishing well as a focal point on your front lawn.

-• Adorn your front porch with a one-of-a-kind metal sculpture to greet visitors.
+• Adorn your home’s exterior or front porch with a one-of-a-kind metal sculpture or colorful decor to greet visitors.

 • Install a gazebo for a covered space to read a book in fair weather.